timurista/css-architecture/README.md

   .u-hidden\@print {
     display: none;
   }
 }
 ```

 ## Enduring CSS
-Takes a lot from BEM styling but
+Takes a lot from BEM styling but uses the idea of a context space as a prefix.
+The context would look like `sw-Block___element`.
+So in Card.jsx in the referalls and authorizations app, say you have a link, then you'd represent it like this: `ra-Card__link`.

 **The ten commandments of Enduring CSS**